aragon/hack/docs/guides-agent-app.md

    <img width="800" src="/docs/assets/agent-guide/agent-6.png">
 </p>

-3. Under **Permissions set on this app** you should see that Voting app is also allowed to execute actions on behalf of the Agent app.
+3. Under **Permissions set on this app** you should see that Voting app now has permission to use the Agent app to execute actions.

 <p align="center">
    <img width="800" src="/docs/assets/agent-guide/agent-7.png">